Get a head start living and studying at Binghamton

 Are all meals included in the cost?

-The registration cost of the program includes meals Monday through Friday.
+The registration cost of the program includes meals on campus Monday through Friday.
 Students need to have spending money to buy weekend meals.